Aircoookie/WLED-Docs/docs/advanced/pir-sensors.md

 WLED controllers can be used with PIR (Passive InfraRed) sensors for human presense detection.
 There are two types of sensors:

-1. With integrated rotary potentiometers to adjust the sensitivity and the time delay.
+1. With integrated rotary potentiometers to adjust the sensitivity and the hold time.
 E.g. HC-SR501 type.
 These sensors can be connected to WLED and configured as a button.

-2. Without integrated possibility to adjust the sensitivity and the time delay.
+2. Without integrated possibility to adjust the sensitivity and the hold time.
 E.g. HC-SR602 type.
 For these you have to compile WLED with a PIR Sensor Usermod to have these settings in the software.

 ## Using HC-SR501 sensor